ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 - Set a due date for the milestone (note that specific tasks can not be formally assigned due dates, though you can mention a desired due date in the narrative text of a ticket.
 - Each ticket can only be associated to ONE milestone, however it can have as many labels as appropriate.

-**New Labels**

- - On GitHub, navigate to the main page of the repository Issues and pull requests tab selection
- - Under your repository name, click  Issues (or  Pull requests)
- - Click Labels button next to the search field
- - Click New Label to create a new label, or click Edit to edit an existing one.
- - In the text box, type your new label name.
- - Select a color for the label from the color bar.
-You can customize this color by editing the hexadecimal number above the color bar.
-For a list of hexadecimal numbers see [HTML color codes](http://htmlcolorcodes.com/)
- - Click Create Label to save the new label.

 **Your turn**

-Create a new milestone and a new label, and add the milestone and label to an existing ticket.
+Create a new milestone, and add the milestone to an existing ticket.

 **Projects**